 USS John S. McCain

-The USS Fitzgerald collided with the container ship MC Crystal off the coast of Japan in June, resulting in the deaths of seven US sailors.
+The USS Fitzgerald collided with the container ship MC Crystal off the coast of Japan on June 17, resulting in the deaths of seven US sailors.

 In May, a South Korean fishing boat struck the USS Lake Champlain, while the Navy warship was conducting operations in international waters near the Korean Peninsula, the Navy said.
 No injuries were reported.

-The 60- to 70-foot-long fishing vessel collided with the Lake Champlain -- a 568-foot Ticonderoga-class guided missile cruiser that has been with the aircraft carrier USS Carl Vinson strike group.
+The 60- to 70-foot-long fishing vessel collided with the Lake Champlain – a 568-foot Ticonderoga-class guided missile cruiser that has been with the aircraft carrier USS Carl Vinson strike group.

 The fishing vessel crew later said it didn’t have a radio and didn’t hear the radio calls from the Navy, according to a Navy official.

 In late January, the guided-missile cruiser USS Antietam ran aground while trying to anchor in Tokyo Bay.

 The ship damaged its propellers and spilled hydraulic oil into the water off the coast of Japan.